Altixx/Altixx/README.md

 # 👋 Hey there!
 I'm Altix

 Welcome to my GitHub profile.
-I'm a back-end developer focused on scripting, systems, and performance-driven tools — mainly for **FiveM** and **GTA V-related** projects.
+I'm a back-end developer focused on scripts and systems for projects related to **FiveM** and **GTA V**.

 ---